AnkitSharma-007/blogsite/README.md

      }
     }

-This completes our application.
-We learned how to create a simple blogging application using Angular on frontend and cloud firestore as database.

 # Pagination on the home page

 We will add the feature of pagination on the home page.
 We will use [ngx-pagination](https://www.npmjs.com/package/ngx-pagination) for this purpose.

-Execute the command shown below to install the ngx-pagination component for Angular.
+Execute the command shown below to install the `ngx-pagination` component for Angular.

     npm i ngx-pagination